 For most people, getting to Bucharest, Romania for a Danube river cruise is easy.
 Fly to Bucharest, collect your luggage and you’re there.
 Done.
-But because I don’t fly, the Dacia Express overnight train from Vienna to Bucharest was my only option.
+But because I don’t fly, the Dacia Express overnight train to Bucharest from Vienna was my only option.

-My 24-day Danube cruise aboard Uniworld’s River Duchess would begin in Rousse, Romania, but Bucharest was our meeting point.
-I was aboard the MSC Splendida on a seven-night Mediterranean cruise but left the ship one day early in Marseille.
+My 24-day Danube cruise aboard Uniworld’s River Duchess began in Rousse, Romania, but Bucharest was our meeting point.
+I just completed an MSC Splendida Mediterranean cruise but needed to leave the ship one day early in Marseille.